Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Mock data Analysis

 The results for $T>T_{\mathrm{c}}$ shown in Fig.~\ref{fig:spf0_mock-data_tests_rho_aTc} indicate that some of the input and output resonance peaks are relatively well matched, whereas the results for $T<T_{\mathrm{c}}$ shown in Figs.~\ref{fig:spf0_mock-data_tests_rho_bTc} and~\ref{fig:spf1_mock-data_tests_rho_bTc} indicate that they are not well matched to the sharp peaks in the input spectral function.
 The transport peak mentioned above is also accompanied by an abrupt change in value.
 These results suggest that sparse solutions of spectral functions in the IR basis may not adequately represent the abrupt change in value of the spectral function in the original basis. \\

 In regions where $\hat{\omega}\gtrapprox 0.30$, the output spectral function has wavy results.
 In particular, spectral functions with larger amplitudes tend to be obtained when the noise level $\varepsilon$ is small.
 It can be seen that these results show the overfitting behavior for the spectral function in the regions.
 It is shown in~\cite{Otsuki.PhysRevE.95.061302} that SpM with weak regularization ($\lambda<\lambda_{\mathrm{opt}}$) results in overfitting.
-On the other hand, we have extracted spectral functions by using SpM from correlation functions made from mock spectral functions with no peaks, and the results of the output spectral function match the input spectral function well~\cite{Takahashi:2023Fc}.
 Although $\lambda_{\mathrm{opt}}$ is decided following the previous study, it appears that when the error in the correlation function is small and the spectral function has a sharp peak structure, $\lambda_{\mathrm{opt}}$ is chosen, which is overfitting for the spectral function in the regions.
-On the basis of the above discussion, an additional assumption beyond sparseness may be needed for extracting a spectral function with an abrupt change in value.
+On the basis of the above discussion, an additional assumption beyond sparseness may be needed for extracting a spectral function with an abrupt change in value. \\

+We also conduct several tests using mock data of spectral functions with two resonance peaks in the low-frequency region.
+The results confirm that only the output of the first peak is valid, and that the positions of the second and subsequent peaks cannot be determined.
+Furthermore, when the mock spectral function has two sharp peaks within a narrow frequency range, the peak obtained by SpM in that frequency range appears as a single broad peak.
+As mentioned in Sec~\ref{subsec:formalism_SpM} section, SpM preferentially reconstructs spectral functions with moderate width, as sharply localized peaks typically involve contributions from high-frequency modes that are poorly constrained by the Euclidean correlator data.
+As a result, reconstructions based solely on the sparsity assumption tend to yield spectral functions with a resolution limited by the information content of the data.